redballoonsecurity/ofrak/docs/environment-setup.md

 - To stop it, run `python -m ofrak_ghidra.server stop`.
 - Ghidra logs can be found here: `/root/.ghidra/.ghidra_10.1.2_PUBLIC/application.log`.

-See [here](https://ofrak.com/docs/user-guide/ghidra.html) for more information about using Ghidra with OFRAK.
+See [the Ghidra user guide](https://ofrak.com/docs/user-guide/ghidra.html) for more information about using Ghidra with OFRAK.

 ### Binary Ninja